kelvin84hk/FSND-Linux-Server-Configuration/README.md

 16. Save and exit.
 Then run `sudo service ssh restart`

-17. Goto Amazon Light Sail Instance page and then Networking, change port range allowed to 2200 and delete 22
+17. Goto Amazon Light Sail Instance page and then Networking, change port range allowed to 2200 and delete 22 under Firewall

 18. Restart the ternimal and ssh in via `ssh grader@13.229.112.119 -p 2200 -i ~/.ssh/udacity`